-No chance I will not mention this, write it down.
-If you are planning on spending any money on gifts, you must write it down.
-Write down a list and check it twice! 🙂 Write down what your plans are and any ideas you may have, anything that will help you stay focused and on budget.
+Write down a list and check it twice!
+Write down your plans, any ideas you may have, and anything that will help you stay focused and on budget.

-When you write things down, it makes it more real and keeps you organized.
-In the middle of Christmas, shopping chaos go back to what you have written down to remind you of what you are doing and bring you back on track.
+When you write things down, it makes them more real and keeps you organized.
+In the middle of Christmas, shopping chaos goes back to what you have written down to remind you of what you are doing and bring you back on track.

 Does this word sound familiar?

-Yes, budget.
-You have to make sure that you budget your Christmas shopping spending.
-December for us is where we spend more money than any other month of the year.
-That’s why we add money to a Christmas account and use Digit app to help us save money for this time of the year.
+That’s why we add money to a Christmas account to help us save for this time of the year.